 You may find it helpful to talk things through with someone like a counsellor.
-If you're an RCN member, you can access telephone counselling for free as part of your membership.
-Call 0345 772 6100 to find out more and book an appointment.
+If you're an RCN member, you can access free telephone counselling as part of your membership.

 It’s possible that you were investigated, sanctioned or referred to the NMC, but weren’t dismissed by your employer.
-Often, resigning in order to move on elsewhere and start afresh can seem like an attractive prospect, but you should consider carefully whether it's best to stay where you are.
+Often, resigning in order to move on elsewhere and start afresh can seem like an attractive prospect, but you should consider carefully whether or not it's in your interest to stay where you are in the interim.

-If you are still in the middle of an ongoing investigation, disciplinary or NMC referral, you should be aware that resigning from your job will not counteract this, and you would still have to disclose the details of any incident to a prospective employer when you next go for a job.
-Finding employment in these circumstances may prove even more difficult, as most employers will want to know the outcome of your case before deciding whether to employ you.
+If you are still in the middle of an ongoing investigation, disciplinary or NMC referral, you should be aware that resigning from your job will not counteract or stop this, and you would still have to disclose the details of any incident to a prospective employer when you next go for a job.
+Finding employment in these circumstances can prove more difficult, as most employers will want to know the outcome of your case before deciding whether to employ you.

 If you do decide you want to leave your employer following an incident, try not to resign without having another job to go to, and an unconditional offer of employment.

 If you are being supported by the RCN with your case, you should always talk things through with your RCN rep or officer before making any decisions.
 If you don't have a rep, you can contact RCN Direct for advice.